Online reputation management: How it works for celebrities and politicians

-There are some groups of people that rely more on their reputation than others – primarily, because their living depends on it.
+There are some groups of people that rely more on their reputation than others – primarily because their living depends on it.
 These are celebrities and politicians, and also lawyers and real-estate agents.
 They are the first to ask the agencies to handle their online reputation and pay impressive amounts of money for things that most businesses do themselves: SEO, SMM, content creation.
 Knowing how reputation management works for celebrities and politicians can be quite useful for a number of reasons.
 Firstly, they might do it better and use more interesting tactics.
 Secondly, they get into social media crises more often than companies, and it’s important to discover how they manage to get back on track.
 And finally, if you’re building a personal brand, copying what celebrities and politicians do will often be more useful for you than learning the tactics from brands.

 What is online reputation management?

 Online reputation management is the image of a given person on the Internet.
 Let’s break down reputation management into two camps.
-First one is reputation management in search engines, such as Google and Bing.
+The first one is reputation management in search engines, such as Google and Bing.
 The second one is reputation management on social media.
-First one takes care of what are the search results for when the person’s name and everything related to it is looked up online.
+The first one takes care of what are the search results for when the person’s name and everything related to it is looked up online.
 For example, no political candidate would want to see some minor scandalous event from when she was eighteen in the search results.
 Yet they may well be there, or even in search suggestions that are common in Google.

 Social media involves handling the negative and facilitating the positive on social media, which involves reviews, comments, posts, likes/retweets, and so on.
 There’s also a third camp, which is taking care of digital privacy.
-It’s important to remember that Internet isn’t just real people, it’s also bots that attack big followings and groups for their own benefit.
+It’s important to remember that the Internet isn’t just real people, it’s also bots that attack big followings and groups for their own benefit.

 How does reputation management work?